greenbone/docs/greenbone-feed-sync-docs.md

 After the sync operation completes, you can verify the successful update of the feed data.
 To confirm the updated feed status visit the `/feedstatus` page which can be found under the **Administration** item in the top menu bar of Greenbone's web-interface.
 If a feed has successfully updated you will see **Current** beside the particular feed.

 ## Automating Feed Sync Updates
-The sugested method for  automating the Greenbone feed sync is to create a crontab file to schedule the schedule the `greenbone-feed-sync` commands.
+The Greenbone feeds are not automatically synced in the case of a Greenbone Community source code installation, for the Greenbone Community Docker containers, or the Greenbone native Kali Linux installation.
+The sugested method for  automating the Greenbone feed sync is to create a crontab file to schedule the schedule the appropriate commands.

 If using the new Python-based command, the crontab should be run under the root user context, however, if using the legacy feed sync bash script, the crontab should be created specifcally for the `gvm` or `_gvm` user.

 1. [MORE]